Ds123-wq/mlops-task/README.md

 In the mycode.py code, we are using command line argument to tune the model.After successfully launching the Container, Jenkins will trigger this job.
 This job will execute the file which pushed by the developer and has the main code to train the model. (mycode.py)
 ## Job-4 : Predict Accuracy
-This is used to check accuracy of the trained model accuracy.txt file is used to check accuracy .In jenkin job we write code:
+This is used to check accuracy of the trained model accuracy.txt file is used to check accuracy .In jenkin job we write in
+##### Execute shell:
 MIN=80
 ACCURACY='sudo cat /root/mlops1/accuracy.txt'
 ACCURACY=${ACCURACY%.*}